Sorting by

 Barclays Bank UK PLC.
 Registered no. 9740322.
 Barclays Insurance Services Company Limited.
 Registered no. 973765.
 Barclays Investment Solutions Limited.
 Registered no. 2752982.

 Barclays Bank PLC.
-Registered no. 1026167 that offers Barclays retirement interest-only mortgage.
+Registered no. 1026167, which offers a Barclays retirement interest-only mortgage.

 Barclays Bank offers mortgages, and Barclays lifetime mortgages are prevalent.